Misleading labels

 Consultations launched by public authorities:

-• In our contribution to an European Commission‘s public consultation on the “international ocean governance”, we highlight that a good example of the lack of monitoring, subsequent waste of human resources, and slow decision-making is the recent consultation on an EU Ecolabel for fisheries and aquaculture products (see below): very broad in scope, this consultation started once again from scratch in 2015 without taking into account the debates on eco-labelling schemes for fisheries products that had taken place since 2005.
-October 2015.
+• October 2015: In our contribution to the European Commission‘s public consultation on the “international ocean governance”, we highlight the recent consultation on an EU Ecolabel for fisheries and aquaculture products (see below) as a good example of the lack of monitoring, subsequent waste of human resources and slow decision-making is the : very broad in scope, this consultation started once again from scratch in 2015 without taking into account the debates on eco-labelling schemes for fisheries products that had taken place since 2005.

-• BLOOM contributed to a public consultation launched by the French Ministry of Ecology (Ministère de l’Ecologie, du Développement durable et de l’Energie) on the “10 action points about Blue Growth”, which followed the national conference on the ecological transition for the ocean and seas.
-We highlighted that there needs to be a much stronger and binding framework to govern labels, in order to avoid empty shells.
-September 2015.
+• September 2015: BLOOM contributed to a public consultation launched by the French Ministry of Ecology (Ministère de l’Ecologie, du Développement durable et de l’Energie) on the “10 action points about Blue Growth”, which followed the national conference on the ecological transition for the ocean and seas.
+We highlighted that there needs to be a much stronger and binding framework to govern labels, in order to avoid hollow measures.

-• For many years, the European Commission has been discussing the establishment of a public ecolabel or minimum criteria for existing ecolabels, with poor results so far.
+• July 2015: For many years, the European Commission has been discussing the establishment of a public ecolabel or minimum criteria for existing ecolabels, with as of yet poor results.
 BLOOM contributed to its public consultation: “A European ecolabel for aquaculture and fisheries products” and recommended to opt for minimum criteria.
-July 2015.

 Consultations launched by the MSC: